serkanisyapan/astro-react-type/README.md

 - [x] Add scrolling with better higlighter
 - [x] Setup react-type with astro
 - [x] Add new pages like home page and last runs page
-- [ ] Add a table on last runs page that shows all runs
+- [x] Add a table on last runs page that shows all runs
+- [ ] Add pagination, sorting to table
 - [ ] Add a chart to analyze runs